Corbin Building: Architecture

 Francis H. Kimball designed the Corbin Building.
 Most of the building is eight stories high, but there are two single-story towers with pyramidal roofs on the extreme western and eastern ends.

 The Corbin Building is considered to be a "transitional" building in the history of early skyscrapers: it was developed after the elevator had been introduced but before skeleton-framed skyscrapers were built.
-There are wrought iron horizontal beams and cast iron columns in the internal structure, although the building was also supported by brick, concrete, terracotta, and tile, which also served to fireproof the structure.
+There are wrought iron horizontal beams and cast-iron columns in the internal structure, although the building was also supported by brick, concrete, terracotta, and tile, which also served to fireproof the structure.
 The internal structure was supported on masonry walls that were load-bearing.
 The Corbin Building utilized "cage construction" in which the steel structure supported the floors, but not the outer walls.
 Guastavino tile was utilized on the ceilings, roof, and floors to provide extra fireproofing, and the Corbin Building was supposedly the city's first structure to use such technology.
-The Corbin Building also used architectural terracotta supplied by the New York Architectural Terra-Cotta Company.
+It also used architectural terracotta supplied by the New York Architectural Terra-Cotta Company.

 The Corbin Building is 135 ft tall.
 Because the internal structure was not completely made of steel, skyscrapers of the 1880s such as the Corbin Building were generally limited to ten stories.
 As such, it was significantly taller than others around at the time it was built.
 It was reported to be the tallest commercial building in New York City at the time of its completion, but both the New York Tribune and Western Union buildings of 1873 far exceeded the Corbin Building's height, at 260 and 230 ft, respectively.
 Architectural writer Robert A. M. Stern stated that "smaller infill buildings" such as the Corbin Building had tended "to experiment with new forms and unusual compositions" since 1880.